Jarvis10001/SIH/Progress_Report_Smart_ERP.md

 ---

 ## 1. Problem Statement (10-15 words)
-**Smart ERP Solution for Comprehensive College Administration and Student Management**
+**AcademiX Solution for Comprehensive College Administration and Student Management**

 ---

 ## 2. Abstract of Proposed Idea (150-200 words)

-Our Smart ERP system addresses the critical need for integrated college management by providing a comprehensive digital solution that streamlines administrative processes across multiple departments.
+AcademiX addresses the critical need for integrated college management by providing a comprehensive digital solution that streamlines administrative processes across multiple departments.
 The system features role-based access control with dedicated portals for students, teachers, clerks, and administrators, each with tailored functionalities.

 The platform encompasses automated admission processing with digital document verification, real-time fee collection and tracking, intelligent hostel management with occupancy monitoring, and comprehensive academic record management.
 Key innovations include a unified dashboard system providing real-time analytics, automated workflow processing for administrative tasks, and seamless integration capabilities with existing college infrastructure.